 Is hazing a part of the Greek culture at FGCU?

 Absolutely not.
-Hazing, in any form, is not tolerated under any circumstances.
+Hazing is not tolerated under any circumstances.
 The hazing policy at FGCU coincides with Florida state law.
 Fraternities and sororities are required to sign Anti-hazing compliance forms as a part of keeping their recognition at the University.
 Hazing includes any activity that subjects members, or prospective members, to harassment, ridicule, intimidation, physical exhaustion, abuse, or mental distress.
 Hazing is contrary to the purposes of the Greek community and the University.
 If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Student Involvement at (239) 590-7739.
 Calls will be handled in a discreet manner.
+Additionally, reports can be made at the following site: http://fraternallaw.com/contact/anti-hazing-hotline/

 Who is actually in charge of the fraternities and sororities?

 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by a faculty or staff member who serves as an advisor.
 Each chapter is also responsible to their national headquarters, which offers support, advice, and direction through paid professional staff and regional volunteers.
-At FGCU, Melissa Sharp is the professional staff member who serves as the primary contact for the Greek community.
+At FGCU, Travis Smith is the professional staff member who serves as the primary contact for the Greek community and advises both the Multicultural and Interfraternity Councils, the Greek Programming Council, and the Order of Omega National Honor Society.
+Torrie Jackson, Coordinator for Fraternity and Sorority Life, advises both the Panhellenic Association and National Pan-Hellenic Council, and co-advises the Greek Programming Council.

 What is my role as a parent?